Aktobe Regional Mäslihat: Legislative session

 A session of a mäslihat is competent if it is attended by at least 2/3's of the total number of members.
 The session is held in the form of plenary sessions.
 In the work of the session, a break may be made for a period established by the mäslihat, but not exceeding fifteen calendar days.
 The regular session of the mäslihat is convened at least four times a year and is chaired by the chairman.
 An extraordinary session is convened no later than five days from the date of the decision to hold an extraordinary session.

 The agenda of the session is formed on the basis of a long-term plan of work of the mäslihat.
 Voting on the agenda is held separately for each issue.
 The issue is considered included in the agenda if the majority of the mäslihat members vote for it.
 The presence at sessions of representatives of the media, government agencies and public associations is allowed at the invitation of the chairman of the sessions.
 The session is called by the President of the Parliament of the Republic of Kazakhstan.

 The time limit for speeches at meetings of the mäslihat for reports, co-reports, speeches in debates and on the order of conduct of the meeting is determined by the mäslihat.
 Time is allocated for presenters and co-presenters to answer questions.
 Questions to the speakers are submitted in writing or orally.
 The debate is closed by an open vote by a majority of the members present at the session.
 The session chairman may give the floor out of turn for information, a deputy's request, an answer to a question.

 Commissions

 The standing commissions are for preliminary consideration and preparation of issues related to the jurisdiction of the mäslihat.
 The chairmen and members of the standing committees are elected by the Maslikhat by open vote from among the deputies.
 The composition, tasks, terms of office and rights of temporary commissions are determined by the mäslihat or mäslihat secretary when they are formed.
 Public hearings are held to discuss the most important and socially significant issues attributed to the jurisdictions of standing commissions.
 Standing commissions on their own initiative can hold public hearings.
 The standing commission through the mass media brings to the attention of the population the topic of the upcoming public hearing.

-There are five standing commissions of which are:
+There were five standing commissions as of 2014, of which were: